unjs/ofetch/README.md

 - All targets are exported with Module and CommonJS format and named exports
 - No export is transpiled for sake of Modern syntax
-  - You probably need to transpile `0fetch` package with babel for ES5 support
+  - You probably need to transpile `ohmyfetch` package with babel for ES5 support
 - You need to polyfill `fetch` global for supporting legacy browsers like using [unfetch](https://github.com/developit/unfetch)

 ## ❓ FAQ

-**Why package name is not simpler?**

-Ask who took all cool names and kept unused.
-Also `ofetch` is not available due npm similar naming policy. 🤷

 **Why export is called `$fetch` instead of `fetch`?**